craftingcity/The-Known-World/Prenotes July 19 23.md

 ### What does the World Know?

-Kalariel fights as a Drow Mage, see aidd.org
+Kalariel fights as a Drow Mage, see aidd.org, and has Contingency (Invisibility)

 ### What happened?